gabrielmougard/Shnell/README.md

 # Shnell - A Shell Snips challenge

 This shell implementation is meant to be translated or ported on ARM Cortex class MCU.
-The task is to write a C program using stdin/stdout to implement a shell with the following command :
+The task is to write a C program using stdin/stdout to implement a shell with the commands specified in the __CLI main features__ and in __CLI bonus features__ part.

 ## Operating system

 Currently, the program is only compatible with Linux systems. (tested on Ubuntu 18.04)